 The Big Rock Show band is made up of members from hair bands Skid Row, Alice Cooper, Hair of the Dog and Winger.

-Paul Taylor of Winger also will be leading the motorcycle ride.
+Paul Taylor of Winger will also be leading the motorcycle ride.

 There will be bounce houses and face painting for children as well as food and drink vendors.